-The effects of the lunar phase on emergence and aggregations of amphibians at breeding ponds are only recently being understood (reviewed in Grant et al. 2012).
-An increasing number of amphibian species are being recognised as being affected by lunar phase with apparent differences in species’ response to the moon which often relates to their ecology.
+The effects of the lunar phase on emergence and aggregations of amphibians at breeding ponds are only recently being understood (reviewed by Grant et al. 2012).
+An increasing number of amphibian species are being recognised as being affected by lunar phase with apparent differences in species’ response to the moon which often relates to their specific ecology.
 Some species appear to become more active during the brighter phases of the moon (e.g. Grant et al. 2009; Green et al. 2016), whilst others become more active during the new moon phase (Hiert and Moura 2010; Johnson and Batie 2001; Kusano et al. 2015).
 The adaptive response of amphibians appears to depend on species ecology and predation risk (Byrne and Roberts 2004; Grant et al. 2012).

 Both the common toad Bufo bufo and common frog Rana temporaria are described as having an explosive breeding strategy with males only remaining at ponds for a few weeks during the breeding season (Beebee and Griffiths 2001).
 In addition, individuals within both species exhibit scramble competition and the first males often obtain the first mates.
 The operational sex ratio may often be highly skewed with a male bias as females do not breed or migrate every year (Loman and Madsen 2010).
 Common toads overwinter in habitats which may be several hundred metres from breeding ponds, often with inhospitable terrain between them.
 It may therefore take individuals several days or weeks to finally reach their breeding site (Sinsch 1987; 1988).
 Effective synchronisation of arrival at breeding ponds is therefore crucial to ensure effective reproductive success (Akçakaya 2000; Sinsch 1988; Trenham et al. 2003) and enhance survival of metamorphs through predator dilution or selfish herd geometry (Grant et al. 2012).
 Previous research has identified weather as a key factor, especially night time temperatures, in triggering migration to breeding ponds in common toads (Sinsch 1988; Gittins et al. 1980; Reading 1998).
 In particular, when night time temperatures approach 6°C, common toads are known to appear in large numbers (Gittins et al. 1980; Reading 1998; Reading and Clarke 1983).
 However, weather conditions in the UK, especially during March and April can fluctuate widely in a very short time period, which makes using weather cues to initiate breeding unpredictable.
 The impacts of lunar phase on amphibians are poorly understood and relatively few studies have investigated the possible effects of lunar phase on amphibian migration (Arnfield et al. 2012).
 Most studies which have examined the effects of lunar phase on breeding migrations have done so at a small number of sites or over a relatively short time period.
-Moon phase studies need to be conducted over a considerable number of years to have any validity (Grant et al. 2012).
+Moon phase studies need to be conducted over a (removed as we only did 4 years which is not considerable!) number of years to have any validity (Grant et al. 2012).